krathjen/studiolibrary/README.md

 # ![logo](./resource/icons/icon_black_on_white.png) Studio Library

-A Free tool written in python for managing poses and animation in Maya.
+A free tool written in python for managing poses and animation in Maya.

 ## Features